|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 One whiff and it is obvious this delicious dessert is a peanut butter lover's delight.
 The chocolate chips are an added bonus.
 To kick it up another notch, add to the batter as well.
 This is rich, moist, dense, and positively decadent.

 Preheat oven to 350 F. Line a 9 x 13-inch baking pan with non-stick foil.

 In a large bowl, whisk together flour, brown sugar, baking powder, baking soda, and salt until combined.
 Using low speed on an electric mixer, slowly blend in peanut butter and butter until mixture resembles coarse crumbs.
 Remove 1 cup of the crumbly mixture and set aside for use as the topping.

 To the remaining mixture, add milk, eggs, and extract.
 Blend on low speed, just until combined.
 Then increase mixer speed to medium and beat for 3 minutes.
+Fold in the chocolate chips into the batter.
 Pour into prepared pan and smooth batter to an equal depth.
 Sprinkle with and top with reserved peanut butter crumb mixture.
 Tap gently on the counter to set toppings.

 Bake 40 to 45 minutes until a toothpick inserted in center of the comes out clean.
 Cool to room temperature before cutting.